 Another reason could be that they are simply playing too rough.
 Kittens especially like to play with their owners’ hands and may not realize how much pressure they’re using.
 Lastly, your cat may bite you if they’re in pain.

 If they’ve recently been injured or are sick, biting may be their way of communicating that something isn’t right.
-If your cat does bite you, it’s important to stay calm and avoid pulling away suddenly as this could make the situation worse.
-Instead, slowly remove your hand from their mouth and provide them with some space.

 If the biting is due to aggression, try moving slowly and calmly towards them while speaking in a soothing voice until they relax.

 Why Does My Cat Bite Me When I’M Not Doing Anything?

 It’s a common misconception that cats only bite when they’re angry or upset.
 In reality, cats may bite for a number of reasons, including fear, pain, aggression, and even playfulness.